Brain Age Express: Brain Age Express: Sudoku

-The now-lost Sudoku edition used to feature 100 sudoku puzzles divided in three difficulties: Basic, Medium and Advanced, instead of the Training mode featured on the other editions.
-It featured techniques for all the difficulties of the puzzles, explained by Dr. Kawashima.
-This edition also featured a Brain Age Check, with three puzzles: Number Memory, Connect Maze and High Number.
-This version, unlike the Math and Arts & Letters editions, did not use the DSi camera nor the microphone.
-For unknown reasons, it was retired on June 19, 2015 from both the DSi Shop and the 3DS eShop, and the game has since been lost to time.
+The Sudoku edition features 100 sudoku puzzles divided into three difficulties: Basic, Medium and Advanced, instead of the Training mode featured on the other editions.
+It also features a Brain Age Check, with three puzzles: Number Memory, Connect Maze and High Number.
+This version, unlike the Math and Arts & Letters editions, does not use the DSi camera or microphone.
+For unknown reasons, it was retired from both the DSi Shop and 3DS eShop on June 19, 2015.